Texas Algebraic Geometry Symposium

 TAGS Steering Committee: Chiara Damiolini and Bernd Siebert (UT Austin), Anthony Várilly-Alvarado and Brandon Levin (Rice University), Patricia Klein and Frank Sottile (Texas A&M).

-TAGS 2025 is supported in part by NSF grant DMS-2349244, as well as the Department of Mathematics .
+TAGS 2026 is supported in part by NSF grant DMS-2349244, as well as the Department of Mathematics at Texas A&M University.